aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 ## Conditional types

+Conditional types are flexible ways to use generics by combining check the `extends` typing of a generic type param and then using that with the ternary operator.

 ```typescript
 // make sure passed in generic is either number or string
 // if number, return number.
 Else return T, which can only be string